 To appeal a final grade, the student completes an appeal form, provides a valid reason for the appeal, and submits it with supporting documentation to the Registrar's Office.
 The deadline to submit an appeal of a final grade is indicated in the academic calendar.
-The Registrar's Office forwards the appeal to the department coordinator or the department's Mark Review Committee.
+The Registrar's Office forwards the appeal to the department coordinator who then relays the information to the department's Mark Review Committee.
 The contested grade can remain the same or be raised unless academic dishonesty is discovered during the appeal process.

-Concerns about Assessments in Continuing Education
+7.4 Concerns about Assessments in Continuing Education